-- After selecting an IPA for their annual audit or AUP pursuant to Section 12-6-3 NMSA 1978, each agency shall enter the appropriate requested information online on the [OSA connect] OSA-Connect website [(www.osa app.org).
-In order to] at osaconnect.osa.nm.gov.
+- (7) After selecting an IPA for their annual audit or AUP pursuant to Section 12-6-3 NMSA 1978, each agency shall enter the appropriate requested information online on the [OSA-connect] OSA-Connect website [(www.osa app.org), In order to] at osaconnect.osa.nm.gov.
 To do this, the agency shall register on OSA-Connect and obtain a user-specified password.
 The agency's user shall then use OSA-Connect to enter information necessary for the contract and for the OSA's evaluation of the IPA selection.
 After the agency enters the information, the OSA-Connect system generates a draft contract containing the information entered.
-The agency shall submit to the OSA for approval a copy of the unsigned draft contract by following the instructions on OSA-Connect. - (8) The OSA shall notify the agency as to the OSA's approval or rejection of the selected IPA and contract.
+The agency shall submit to the OSA for approval a copy of the unsigned draft contract by following the instructions on OSA-Connect. - IPA and contract.
 The OSA's review of audit contracts does not include evaluation of compliance with any state or local procurement laws or regulations; each agency is responsible for its own compliance with applicable procurement laws, regulations or policies.
 After the agency receives notification of approval of the selected IPA and contract from the OSA, the agency is responsible for getting the contract signed and sent to any oversight agencies for approval (if applicable).
 The OSA shall not physically sign the contract.
 After the agency obtains all the required signatures and approvals of the contract, the agency shall, within three weeks of OSA's approval of the contract, submit a copy of the fully executed contract in an electronic portable document format (PDF) by uploading it in OSA-Connect. - (9) The agency shall submit the unsigned contract generated by OSA-Connect to the OSA by the due date shown below; submission prior to the due date shown below is permissible.
 [In the event that] If the due date falls on a weekend or holiday, the due date shall be the next business day.
-If the unsigned contract is not submitted to the state auditor by these due dates, the IPA may, according to professional judgment, include a finding of non-compliance with Subsection F of 2.2.2.8 NMAC in the audit report or AUP report. - (a) RECs, cooperative educational services, independent housing authorities, hospitals and special hospital districts: April 15; - (b) school districts, counties, and higher education: May 1; - (c) incorporated counties (of which Los Alamos is the only one), local workforce investment boards and local public bodies with a June 30 year end that do not qualify for the tiered system: May 15; - (d) councils of governments, district courts, district attorneys, state agencies: June 1 and the state of New Mexico ACFR: July 31; - (e) local public bodies that qualify for the tiered system pursuant to Subsections A and B of 2.2.2.16 NMAC with a June 30 fiscal year end: July 30; - (f) local public bodies that qualify for the tiered system pursuant to Subsections A and B of 2.2.2.16 NMAC with a fiscal year end other than June 30 shall use a due date 30 days after the end of the fiscal year; - (g) agencies and local public bodies that do not qualify for the tiered system with a fiscal year end other than June 30 shall use a due date 30 days before the end of the fiscal year; - (h) component units that are being separately audited: on the primary government's due date;
+If the unsigned contract is not submitted to the state auditor by these due dates, the IPA may, according to professional judgment, include a finding of non-compliance with Subsection F of 2.2.2.8 NMAC in the audit report or AUP report. - (a) RECs, cooperative educational services, independent housing authorities, hospitals and special hospital districts: April 15; - (b) school districts, counties, and higher education: May 1; - investment boards and local public bodies with a June 30 year end that do not qualify for the tiered system: May 15; - (d) councils of governments, district courts, district attorneys, state agencies: June 1 and the state of New Mexico ACFR: July 31; - (c) local public bodies that qualify for the tiered system pursuant to Subsections A and B of 2.2.2.16 NMAC with a June 30 fiscal year end: July 30; - and B of 2.2.2.16 NMAC with a fiscal year end other than June 30 shall use a due date 30 days after the end of the fiscal year; - (g) agencies and local public bodies that do not qualify for the tiered system with a fiscal year end other than June 30 shall use a due date 30 days before the end of the fiscal year; - (h) component units that are being separately audited: on the primary government's due date;